 - Islamic Cairo was also a wonderful surprise and well worth sending several days wandering and exploring: you aren't going to find the real gems of this city in a guidebook but in the experiences.
 Like here for example: http://journals.worldnomads.com/simon_monk/gallery/20458/596218.aspx

 - And despite the crowds, the chaotic museum is staggering: I've never seen 110Kg of gold in a single object in all my life.
-King Tut's face mask was a sublime piece of human creativity. about 10 years ago
+King Tut's face mask was a sublime piece of human creativity. over 10 years ago

 Agree with the above.
 I took my mum who is 65 at Christmas time and we had fun.
 The city is a lovely city but it is very busy and very "fast".
 At times my mum felt slightly overwhelmed, but was soon restored by a cup of tea or coffee.

 The Giza Plateaux - we actually went to the slightly naff but worth it Light and Sound show the night before and then went back the next day to look at the pyramids.

 We loved the Step Pyramids at Saqqara which were much quieter than the other ones.